Emanuele-Giacomuzzo/Emanuele-Giacomuzzo/README.md

 ## Hi there, I'm Ema 👋

-I am a PhD student in the Altermatt lab, where I study how flows of non-living resources connect ecosystems.
+I am a PhD student in the [Altermatt Lab](https://www.altermattlab.ch), where I study how flows of non-living resources connect ecosystems.
 Ecosystems are intrinsically linked by such flows; for example, leaves falling from forest trees into streams, bears transporting fish remains deep into forests, or wind carrying nutrients across the Atlantic to link the Sahara Desert with the Amazon rainforest.
 Despite the ubiquity of these connections, how the size of ecosystems influences these resource flows remains poorly understood.

 Take, for instance, leaves falling from forests into streams.
 Does the size of the forest determine the type of leaves that fall?
 And do streams of different sizes respond differently to these inputs?
 Answering such questions in natural environments is challenging due to the many confounding variables.